Thundermaker300/RoundReports/README.md

 \*\*+1 if the door is a keycard door and there is an SCP nearby. +2 for keycarded gate with SCP nearby.

  ## Stats
- Every stat below can be disabled in the config by adding its respective `key` to the `IgnoredStats` config.
+ Every stat below can be disabled in the config by adding its respective `key` to the `IgnoredStats` config (with the exception of stats denoted with a `*`).
 Some of the following stats can be used in end-of-round broadcasts, and the Discord embed footer config.
 Note that arguments must be surrounded by curly braces and capitalized (eg. `{HUMANMVP}`).
 | **Key**               | **Available in Broadcasts** | **Description**                                                                         |
 |-----------------------|-----------------------------|-----------------------------------------------------------------------------------------|
 | AdrenalinesConsumed   |                             | The total amount of adrenalines consumed.                                               |